RagingTiger/cs50_coding_contest_2016/README.md

 ## Make
 A `Makefile` is provided to *make* it easier to compile all the binaries.
-Below are the *command* defined in the file.
+Below are the *commands* defined in the file.

 ### All
 Simply run `make` and **all** the binaries will be compiled into their